Tic/Tac

 One error that is frequently made is to use the ‘registration’ color for design objects.
 Since registration equals 100% of each separation, the total ink coverage is always exceeded when this color is used.
 Never use ‘Registration’ for design elements.

 Incorrect separations settings in Photoshop are also a possible reason why images are ‘too heavy’.
-The default color settings of Photoshop are optimised for web coated paper.
+The default color settings of Photoshop are optimized for web coated paper.

 How to check total ink coverage

-There are preflight tools that can check total ink coverage.
-Keep in mind that some of these applications, such as Enfocus PitStop, only check vector objects and don’t check within images or take overprints into consideration.
+There are preflight tools like Enfocus Pitstop that can check total ink coverage.
+Keep in mind that some of these applications only check vector objects and don’t check within images or take overprints into consideration.

 More information